icey-franken/projectKIL/documentation/feature-list.md

 * as a... person who enjoys destroying/destructuring things

-* I want... a central resource where I can find instructions for destruction in a clear, ordered manner
+* I want... a central resource where I can find instructions for destruction in a clear, ordered manner; to be able to create my own destructions so I can share with others; to be able to make changes to my destructions as I learn and improve; most importantly I would like the ability to destroy my destructions.

 * so that...
 I may spend less time searching for what I need and more time destroying